GregRos/doddle/README.md

 [**Reference**](https://gregros.github.io/doddle/)

-Doddle is a tiny yet feature-packed iteration toolkit.
-It's designed to make working with iterables as convenient as possible, taking inspiration from popular APIs like LINQ, lodash, and rxjs.
+Doddle is a tiny yet feature-packed iteration toolkit, designed to make working with iterables as simple as possible.

 Here are some of its features:

-- 🪞 One consistent API shared between sync and async iterables.
+- 🪞 One consistent API shared between **sync and async iterables**.

-- 🤏 Tiny bundle size, without compromising user experience.
+- 🤏 **Tiny bundle size**, without compromising user experience.

-- 🔥 Packed with operators from the best APIs in software.
+- 🔥 Packed with operators from the **best APIs in software**.

 - 🤗 Strongly typed and extensively validated.

-Throws meaningful errors too.
+It’s inspired by popular libraries like LINQ, lodash, and rxjs.

 Get it now: